Publications

 Debevec, Paul; Hawkins, Tim; Tchou, Chris; Duiker, Haarm-Pieter; Sarokin, Westley

-Acquiring the Reflectance Field of a Human Face Inproceedings
+Acquiring the Reflectance Field of a Human Face Proceedings Article

 In: SIGGRAPH, New Orleans, LA, 2000.